 Low Income Whole House Retrofit Program: Residential customers will enter the program via the existing Duquesne Light Energy Insights online audit.
-Customers without online access can enter the program by calling a toll-free telephone number.
 Upon completion of the online audit, participants will be given an opportunity to pursue a comprehensive track audit that links to the Low Income Whole House Retrofit Program.
 Duquesne Light will conduct outreach and marketing activities alone and/or with a selected CSP.
 Additionally, it will, provide coordination with other programs, such as gas company efficiency programs and Keystone HELP.